Find more garden information

 Keep in mind that the insects you see may not be causing the symptoms.
 Ants, for example, are sometimes found on damaged plants and are assumed to be the culprit.
 But they generally don't harm plants — they're after the honeydew (a sugary secretion) left by the real pests, usually aphids.
 Other insects, such as lacewing or ladybug larvae are beneficial insects that may already be busy solving the problem by hunting down the pests.

-Are there other signs of pest activity?
+Examine plants for anything out of place.
 Some pests are so tiny you're unlikely to see them, but on close inspection you'll see signs of their presence.
 For example, spider mites are smaller than a pinhead but reveal their presence with the silky webbing they produce.
-Though slugs feed at night and usually hide out during the day, the shiny slime trails they leave behind are telltale “footprints.”
+Though slugs feed at night and usually hide out during the day, the shiny slime trails they leave behind are telltale "footprints."

 Remember that many pests and diseases can be kept in check with good gardening practices.
 Pesticides and fungicides — even organic ones — should always be a last resort.